We are the Next Generation

 The hikers log at South peak was full, so we borrowed a corner of an artistic elementary drawing of scribbles to sign our names and document the moment.

 After the hike, we stopped at the Holderness Library patio where we met up with a some more mixed-gen SLCS members.
 While the adults enjoyed some breakfast and coffee treats from the Squam Lake Marketplace, the kids explored the children’s room of the Holderness Library.
 Although the event was only a subset of our group, after many, many, zoom get togethers in 2020 and early 2021 it was encouraging to gather in-person.
-We are looking forward to seeing additional faces in person at our winter SLCS NextGen in-person event for some more fresh air, conserved land, and mingling in February 2022.
+We are looking forward to seeing additional faces in person at our 2022 SLCS NextGen in-person events for some more fresh air, conserved land, and mingling.
 All community members, SLCS members, two and four legged creatures welcome!
-Details on our website soon!” – Corinna Beal
+To stay in-the-know, check back on the website often or subscribe to our monthly e-newsletter below!” – Corinna Beal

 We are eager to welcome new ideas and expand our efforts and our community!
 If you have suggestions, please reach out to us at email@example.com